 Proposals that are less than or equal to $50,000.00 and that have no matching funds will be reviewed through an expedited review process of the University Routing Committee in order to ensure that the University can commit to providing the resources outlined in the Proposal.
-This process requires the approval of two members of the University Routing Committee: the OSRP Director and the senior administrator overseeing the OSRP.
+This process requires the approval of the OSRP Director.

-Proposals over $50,000.00 and/or Proposals that involve matching funds, regardless of the amount, will be reviewed by all members of the University Routing Committee.
+Proposals over $50,000.00 and/or Proposals that involve matching funds, regardless of the amount, will be reviewed by all members (OSRP Director, the Provost, and representative from Finance and Administrative Services) of the University Routing Committee.

 At times, the OSRP or the University Routing Committee may request changes in order to bring the Proposal into compliance with Sponsor guidelines and/or suggest changes that will enhance a Proposal’s competitiveness and will contact the Principal Investigator with this feedback.